grafana/cloudcost-exporter/pkg/aws/ec2/README.md

 sum by (reservation) (cloudcost_aws_ec2_instance_total_usd_per_houry)
 ```

-You can do more interesting queries if you run [yace]() and export the following metrics:
+You can do more interesting queries if you run [yet-another-cloudwatch-exporter](https://github.com/nerdswords/yet-another-cloudwatch-exporter) and export the following metrics:
 - `aws_ec2_info`

 All of these examples assume that you have created the tag name referenced in the examples.